VB.NET PDF Creator (Code Example Tutorial)

 Install via NuGet

-In Visual Studio, right click on your project solution explorer and select "Manage NuGet Packages...".
-From there simply search for IronPDF and install the latest version... click ok to any dialog boxes that come up.
+In Visual Studio, right-click on your project in the Solution Explorer and select "Manage NuGet Packages...".
+From there simply search for IronPDF and install the latest version... click OK to any dialog boxes that come up.

 This will work in any C# .NET Framework project from Framework 4.6.2 and above, or .NET Core 2 and above.
 It will also work just as well in VB.NET projects.